- Take Action

 Each year, 200,000 Americans are diagnosed with breast cancer.
 Six to ten percent of these diagnoses are metastatic, or stage 4.
-Another 30% progress from stages 0, 1, 2 and 3 to develop stage 4– maybe immediately, maybe 30 years down the line.
+Another 30% progress from stages 0, 1, 2 and 3 to develop stage 4– maybe immediately or maybe 30 years down the line.
 Science has very few answers to the reason why cancer metastasizes and we don't yet have an effective treatment to arrest metastatic growth.
 What we do know is that a diagnosis of Stage 4 breast cancer is not considered survivable and that almost 40,000 men and women die of it each year.
 This is what METAvivor is fighting to change.

 METAvivor's research mission is two-fold: to increase awareness about the funding discrepancy that shortchanges metastatic research in the cancer world (see our 30% for 30% campaign), and to directly fund the kind of research that is currently lacking.
 With the primary goal of extending life and ending death from MBC, METAvivor awards grants for research projects that have the potential to shift MBC from a terminal disease to a chronic condition with a decent quality of life.